freckle/stack-action/README.md

   explicitly bust caches.
 The default is empty.

 - `cache-save-always`: save artifacts to the cache even if the build fails.
-  This may speed up builds in subsequent runs.
+  This may speed up builds in subsequent runs at the expense of slightly-longer builds when a full cache-hit occurs.
+(Since `@v4.2.0`)

 ## Outputs